manuelleduc/object-algebra-getting-started/TypeParameters.md

 In a given model, a type parameter root is defined for each EClass directly defined in the model (e.g. not for the cross-referenced elements) with either:

-- No explicit parent (e.g. a single implicit inheritance to E)
+- No explicit parent (e.g. a single implicit inheritance to EObject)
-- Explicitly annotated with `OARoot` .
+- Explicitly annotated with `OARoot`.

 Every children of a type parameter root inherits from the same type parameter in the generated Object Algebra.

-If a given EClass inherits from two roots, the model is ambiguous and no object algebra can be defined.
+If a given EClass inherits from two roots, the model is **ambiguous** and no object algebra can be defined.

 Two solutions can be considered :